Inbound Gateway

 Configuring the Inbound Gateway to work with your existing email provider

-The Inbound Gateway is a comprehensive email security solution that offers a streamlined workflow, with seamless integration into your existing system.
+The Inbound Gateway offers a streamlined workflow with seamless integration into your existing email service.

 The process by which you configure the Inbound Gateway to receive email from your existing provider can be summarized as follows: